Made Easy And Cheap With Internet

-Faxing has emerged as the most appropriate solution
+Internet Faxing has emerged as the most appropriate

-of the Internet to offer value and convenience to
+with those of the Internet to offer value and convenience

-a host of other benefits and value adds, which conventional
+but also offering a host of other benefits and value

-Faxing or IP faxing has been successfully deployed
+Internet Faxing or IP faxing has been successfully

-worldwide and is growing at a rapid pace replacing
+deployed worldwide and is growing at a rapid pace

-with great potential has emerged offering a new
+A new market with great potential has emerged offering

 One of the issues in traditional faxing is the high